Clariity/checkout-assessment/README.md

 - I used Next.js as it is used at Checkout and it is a great framework
 - I used tailwind for css as it meant I had to write very little in my css files and it sped up development.
-- I used Testing Library and Jest for testing as they are the best approach to unit testing React.
+- I used Testing Library and Jest for testing as they are a great approach to unit testing React and React hooks.
 - I used Vercel for CI/CD as it is beautifully simple and very fast, and also provides inbuilt logging and metrics.
 - I used TypeScript for better linting/compilation and type safe development.